 Whether you've got leftover cooked fillets, extra raw portions, or just picked up a bulk pack on sale, knowing how to freeze and thaw salmon the right way can make all the difference between a fresh-tasting meal and a mushy, freezer-burned letdown.
 In this post, I'll break down everything you need to know about freezing salmon—how to prep it, wrap it, store it, and bring it back to life when it's time to cook.
-In this post I'll provide you with a comprehensive guide, discussing both raw and cooked salmon, provide tips to prevent freezer burn and outline essential food safety practices to keep in mind.
-Additionally, I'll share my go-to method for transforming thawed salmon into a dish that even the pickiest eaters will love.

 Jump to: